canro91/canro91.github.io/_posts/2020-01-06-CleanCodeReview.md

 Have you seen this kind of comment before? `i++; // Increment i` Have you written them?
 I did once.

 **Don't use a comment when a function or variable can be used.**

+Don't keep the list of changes and authors in comments at the top of your files.
+That's what [version control systems]({% post_url 2020-05-29-HowToVersionControl %}) are for.

 ## Functions